jeanfitz/OpenFoam-Open-Channel-Flow-Tutorial/README.md

 ###

 ### Open Channel Tutorial Cases
-These cases are under multiphase directory in tutorial directory.
+These cases are under multiphase directory in tutorial director which comes with OpenFoam.

 1. damBreak
    -laminar